HIPs Implementation Tools Project

 Social and Behavior Change to Increase Tuberculosis Care-Seeking in Nigeria: Tools and Resources

-Through a strategic package of SBC interventions, Breakthrough ACTION-Nigeria has contributed to the NTBLCP’s goal of increasing the number of TB cases and is currently supporting 8 states in the country.
-Breakthrough ACTION has developed and implemented social and behavior change interventions to increase the number of tuberculosis (TB) cases identified in Nigeria.
+Breakthrough ACTION has developed and implemented social and behavior change (SBC) interventions to increase the number of tuberculosis (TB) cases identified in Nigeria.
 These resources can be adapted and used by professionals interested in using SBC approaches to address TB or practitioners implementing TB programs.

 Source: Johns Hopkins University Center for Communication Programs